Schedule Online

 Your System Isn't Using Salt or Using Too Much Salt

 We inspect the brine tank for salt bridges or salt mushing that prevents proper dissolution.
-Our technicians test the brine valve and injector for clogs, verify the float mechanism works correctly, and check programming for appropriate regeneration frequency.
+Our technicians test the brine valve and injector for clogs, verify that the float mechanism works correctly, and check programming for the appropriate regeneration frequency.
 Your system uses the right amount of salt and regenerates on the proper schedule.

 You're Hearing Unusual Sounds from Your Water Softener